 Photo by Darin Schnabel courtesy of RM Sotheby's.

-As of January 2019 the Jeep is on eBay (see the details on eWillys.com.)
-John took some photos for us in Texas, and commented, "What a disappointment.
-The Jeep was reskinned with pop rivets (140K JPEG), homemade fuel tank (140K JPEG) and an overwhelming lack of detail (170K JPEG) during refurbishing."
+As of January 2019 the Jeep was on eBay.
+John took some photos for us in Texas, and commented that it was reskinned with pop rivets (140K JPEG), had a homemade fuel tank (140K JPEG) and could have used more attention to detail (170K JPEG).

 And the CJ-3B turns out to be an OB54.
 Its serial number (60K JPEG) is CJ-3BOB54 12361.

 But who said a CJ-3B can't be a speedster?
 Here's "Sad Sam" in an offroad rally at Happy Valley, outside Calgary, Alberta in 1970.

 Sam is clearly a fairly serious competitor, with upgraded steering and a tach visible in this photo, but what's under the hood is a mystery.
 The baby moons are a real vintage touch.

 Even in some pictures with the hood up, we can't quite see what's going on in there, although it's safe to say it isn't stock.